AGM-12 Bullpup: GAM-79 White Lance, Bullpup A

 The US Air Force was interested in the system as early as 1954, and in 1955 began development of their own version, known as White Lance.
-Desiring higher performance, White Lance was to use a liquid fuel rocket engine, the Thiokol LR-44 which provides approximately 53.9 kN of thrust for 2 seconds.
+Desiring higher performance, White Lance was to use a liquid fuel rocket engine, the Thiokol LR44 which provides approximately 53.9 kN of thrust for 2 seconds.
+LR44 was originally intended for Sparrow III missile.
+It used storable hypergolic propellants: inhibited red fuming nitric acid as an oxidizer and MAF-1 as a fuel.
+MAF-1 is a mixture of 40.5% UDMH, 50.5% diethylenetriamine and 9% acetonitrile.
+Compared to solid rocket motor, liquid rocket engine provided increased impulse and smokeless exhaust, improving visibility for a pilot.
 Another change was to move to a newer radio control system, the AN/ARW-77, which allowed off-axis guiding so the aircraft could fly parallel to the target instead of straight at it, greatly increasing visibility and eliminating the need to dive directly at the target.

 While they waited for GAM-79, the Air Force also purchased examples of the ASM-N-7, which they put into service under the name GAM-83 on the North American F-100 and Republic F-105.
 As the development of GAM-79 continued, the Navy also became interested in a liquid fuel engine and had Thiokol build another version, the LR58.
 These were introduced as the ASM-N-7a Bullpup A in 1960.
 As this weapon was essentially identical to the planned GAM-79, so that name was dropped and the ASM-N-7a was introduced as the GAM-83A.
 The Air Force also introduced the GAM-83B, which differed in having a slightly larger diameter to carry the 1.5 kT W45 nuclear warhead.